 Finally, our third set of counterfactual experiments combines the first two modifications to consider the interaction of financial and housing supply constraints.
-A higher level of housing supply alleviates one of the main drawbacks of relaxing leverage constraints in high-opportunity areas: the increase in prices due to higher housing demand.
+A higher level of housing supply alleviates one of the main drawbacks of relaxing leverage constraints in high-opportunity areas: an increase in prices due to higher housing demand.
 As a result of the complementarity between the two modifications, the increase in the share of Black households in high-opportunity areas is larger than the sum of the changes that occur in each experiment individually.

 Our results are robust to various alternative specifications of the baseline model.
 First, the effects of relaxing the down payment constraint in high-opportunity areas are nearly identical when introducing discrimination in mortgage rates.
-Importantly, the spatial misallocation due to leverage constraints generates persistent wealth gaps even absent explicit racial discrimination in the financial system.
+The spatial misallocation due to leverage constraints generates persistent wealth gaps even absent explicit racial discrimination in the financial system.
 Our results also hold when mortgage rates increase with leverage, as well as when spatial income effects are smaller.
-They remain essentially unchanged when idiosyncratic moving and homeownership shocks are the same across groups, which shows that preference differences are not the main driver of racial disparities.
+They remain essentially unchanged when idiosyncratic moving and homeownership shocks are the same across groups, which shows that preference differences are not the main driver of racial disparities in the model.
 Finally, extending the model to allow for Payment-to-Income (PTI) limits in addition to LTV limits has little effect on our main findings.
-One key difference between the two constraints is that PTI constraints can be met by households moving to high-opportunity areas and using higher labor income to make mortgage payments contemporaneously, suggesting they may not have as strong impacts on spatial misallocation.
+One key difference between the two constraints is that PTI constraints can be met by households who move to high-opportunity areas and contemporaneously use higher labor income to make mortgage payments.
+As a result, policymakers concerned about racial inequality or spatial misallocation may wish to consider regulations that sort borrowers on productivity rather than initial wealth such as PTI constraints.

 There are two important caveats to our analysis.
-First, the results highlight important tradeoffs between down payment constraints and considerations of equity across groups.
-However, analyzing their implications for the optimal design of mortgage policy would require taking into account a range of factors that go beyond the scope of our model, in particular the consequences for financial stability.3 Nevertheless, the model does account for the general equilibrium effects of financial constraints on house prices and house-holds' default risk.
-We find that the effects vary substantially across areas.
-Default rates increase when leverage is relaxed in low-opportunity areas where labor market risk is higher.
-However, allowing for more leverage in high-opportunity areas actually improves spatial allocation and hence incomes, which helps borrowers absorb shocks and lowers default rates.
+First, our conclusions should not be construed as advocating for the unrestricted expansion of access to leverage.
+The results highlight important tradeoffs between down payment constraints and considerations of equity across groups.
+However, analyzing the implications for the optimal design of mortgage policy would require taking into account a range of factors that go beyond the scope of our model, particularly the consequences for financial stability.
+Nevertheless, the model does account for the general equilibrium effects of financial constraints on house prices and households' default risk, and we find that the effects on credit risk vary substantially across areas.
+Default rates increase when leverage is relaxed in low-opportunity areas where labor markets are weaker.
+Alternatively, allowing for more leverage in high-opportunity areas actually improves spatial allocation and hence incomes, helping borrowers absorb shocks and lowering default rates.
 These findings suggest that while increasing leverage may add to household risk, all else equal, it is also critical where borrowers locate.
-Overall, our conclusions should therefore not be construed as advocating for the unrestricted expansion of access to leverage.
-Rather, our research emphasizes that down payment constraints hinder geographic sorting on the basis of upfront wealth.
-Policymakers concerned about racial inequality or spatial misallocation may wish to consider policies that sort borrowers on productivity rather than initial wealth such as PTI constraints.